droher/diachronic/README.md

 # diachronic

-A parser that turns the revision history dump for a set of wiki sites (e.g. Wikipeida, Wiktionary) into parquet files of daily snapshots.
+A parser that turns the revision history dump for a set of wiki sites (e.g. Wikipedia, Wiktionary) into parquet files of daily snapshots.

 Uses Apache Arrow for serialization.